The full story:

 But I slowly transitioned to working with photographers on their website, and have been doing that ever since (I've now worked with hundreds of photographers from over 20 countries).
 Since 2009, I've worked with everything from beginner photographers to full-time pros and large agencies.
 I founded ForegroundWeb in May 2014, and I love running my own business, I'm pretty much unemployable now.

-I deeply understand of struggles of running your own business and trying to promote your best work out into the world.
+I deeply understand the struggles of running your own business and trying to promote your best work out into the world.
 And I think I can understand how an artists' mind works sometimes, or at least relate to it, and this has helped me in my interactions with professional photographers over the years.

 I'm from Romania.